Frequently Asked Questions

 Prescriptions

-Q: What information is required to be on prescription labels?
+What information is required to be on prescription labels?

 A: Read guidelines from the Board of Registration in Veterinary Medicine HERE.
 You can purchase tamper-resistant pads through Curry Printing.
 Click HERE to go to their order portal.